 Gauteng High Court Restores Water to Joburg NGOs

-Thousands of Johannesburg’s most vulnerable people now have access to water again.
-The High Court ordered the immediate reconnection of water to 23 non-governmental organisations (NGOs) at the Children’s Memorial Institute.
-This decision ensures that these organisations can continue their vital work caring for children, families, and people in crisis.
-The ruling serves as a reminder that basic rights must remain protected, especially during municipal disputes.
+Thousands of Johannesburg’s most vulnerable people now have access to water again after a vital High Court ruling.
+The Gauteng High Court ordered the immediate reconnection of water to 23 non-governmental organisations (NGOs) at the Children’s Memorial Institute in Braamfontein.
+This decision ensures these organisations can continue their crucial work caring for children, families, and people in crisis.
+The ruling serves as a firm reminder that basic rights must remain protected, even amidst municipal disputes.

 ALSO READ: Government’s Plan to Address ARV-Contaminated Water in South Africa